As a technical writer with a Master’s Degree in Computer Science, I write educational essays to enhance understanding topics such as this.

-You can use the “Contact Form" gadget to include a form in your layout as shown here.
+You can use the “Contact Form" gadget to include a form in your layout, as shown below.

 Blogger will send the message to the email address registered with your account.

-The wonderful feature of Blogger is that you can quickly switch from one template to another to see how your finished product looks with alternate templates.
+A useful feature is that you can quickly switch from one template to another to see how your finished product looks with other templates.

-From your dashboard click on “Template” and then click “Customize” under the sample image.
-This opens the Template Designer.
+From your main menu (≡), click on “Theme” and then click “Customize” under the sample image.
+That opens the Template Designer.